jiwonk42/band-tracker/README.md

 ## Specifications

+### The get all method will return an empty list if the list of band is empty in the beginning
+    * input: {}
+    * output: ""

+### The equals method will return true if there are two bands that are the same
+    * input: {"Pentatonix", "Pop", "Problem"}{"Pentatonix", "Pop", "Problem"}
+    * output: true

+### The save and get all methods will return true if the band was saved in the database
+    * input: {"Pentatonix", "Pop", "Problem"}
+    * output: true

+### The get all method will return true if the id for the first band has an id of 1.
+    input: {"Pentatonix", "Pop", "Problem"}
+    output: 1

+### The get all method will return a list of all bands
+    * input: {"Pentatonix", "Pop", "Problem"}, {"Evanescence", "Rock", "Bring Me To Life"}
+    * output: {"Pentatonix", "Pop", "Problem"}, {"Evanescence", "Rock", "Bring Me To Life"}

 ### The get all method will return an empty list if the list of venues is empty in the beginning
     * input: {}
     * output: 0